gladiusio/gladius-hiring-challenge/README.md

 * Decrypt or read the contract's data
   * The contract will contain two JSON payloads, one plain text and the other encrypted against the public key provided below
   * If encrypted, use the included private key to decrypt this message
-  * The message will be a JSON payload with fields to include to submit to the contract
+  * The message will be a JSON specification with fields to include to submit to the contract
 * Create a way to submit the correct data requested by the property's data
   * Using a REST client, e.g. POSTman, Insomnia, or web form
   * Web UI